SkretasLab/ProteoSeeker/README.md

 ## 4.2 Taxonomy mode evaluation
 <p align="justify">To run ProteoSeeker on the 19 benchmark datasets which correspond to the gold standard populations that were used to evaluate the taxonomy mode of ProteoSeeker, the following steps must be followed.
 More information for the samples can be found in [MANUSCRIPT - UNDER REVISION].</p>

 1. <p align="justify">Modify the paths to the directory that will include the total of the results generated by ProteoSeeker (the results associated with the taxonomy analysis will remain to the directory set in the parameter files which is in the "results" directory), the Kraken2 Collection Standard-8, Standard-16, Standard databases and to the protein database, using their full paths based on your system.
-The option to selected another directory to contain all the results exists because the total sze of the results is too big and might be suitable for you to store them in another directory or even completely delete them after the analysis is completed.
+The option to selected another directory to contain all the results exists because the total size of the results is too big and might be suitable for you to store them in another directory or even completely delete them after the analysis is completed.
 These variables are the following:</p>

 ~~~bash
 RESULTS_ALL_PATH="${PS_PATH}/Benchmark"